-It's that special time of year when we make doubly sure our pantries are stocked with multiple cans of pumpkin puree.
-It's an essential ingredient in getting our seasonal pumpkin fix, everything from pies and muffins to savory pots of pumpkin soup and chili.
+It's that special time of year when we make doubly sure our pantries are stocked with multiple cans of pumpkin purée.
+It's an essential ingredient in getting our seasonal pumpkin fix in everything from pies and muffins to savory pots of pumpkin soup and chili.

-But what exactly is in canned pumpkin puree?
+Which begs the question: What exactly is in canned pumpkin purée?
 It sounds simple, but what's inside just might surprise you.

 So why does the label says 100% pumpkin?

-So, even though the ingredient label may read 100% pumpkin, there may also be squash mixed in, since they fall under the same genus.
+So even though the ingredient label may read 100 percent pumpkin, there may also be squash mixed in because they fall under the same genus.

 What to buy?

-On the other hand, if you want to be sure the puree you're using is 100% pure pumpkin, you've got two options.
+On the other hand, if you want to be sure the purée you're using is 100 percent pure pumpkin, you've got two options.
 First, opt for buying the Libby's brand, which you'll find on the shelves of most grocery stores.
 They use a strain of Dickinson Pumpkins, with especially creamy flesh, that the company developed themselves.
 It's also interesting to note that this variety bears more resemblance to a butternut squash than the orange pumpkin on your front porch.